 Apple hasn’t offered MacBook models with upgradeable RAM for over a decade.
-Notably, since switching to Apple Silicon in 2020, all Mac models have onboard memory, including high-end models like the Mac Pro.
+In particular, since switching to Apple Silicon in 2020, all Mac models have built-in memory, including high-end models like the Mac Pro.
 This means that users can’t add RAM themselves when needed, making the amount of memory chosen at the outset extremely important.

 Opting for a higher RAM variant from Apple is often expensive.
-For example, adding 8GB of RAM will cost users an additional $200 — a steep price compared to upgrading on their own.
-As a result, many consumers often opt for the minimum amount of RAM to save money.
+For example, adding 8GB of RAM will cost you an extra $200, which is a lot more than upgrading on your own.
+As a result, many consumers opt for the minimum amount of RAM to save money.

 How much RAM do you need for a new Mac?